-Dr. Rajesh Bhargave is Assistant Professor of Marketing at Imperial College Business School.
-His research specialisation and current teaching are in the area of consumer behaviour.
+Dr. Rajesh Bhargave is Associate Professor of Marketing at Imperial College Business School.
+His research specialisation is in the area of consumer behaviour.

 Dr. Bhargave’s academic work has appeared in leading publications, including Journal of Consumer Research, Journal of Marketing Research, Journal of Consumer Psychology, Organizational Behavior and Human Decision Processes, Psychological Science, and Journal of Personality and Social Psychology.